ArthurHub/Android-Image-Cropper/README.md

 =======
 The Cropper is an image cropping tool.
 It provides a way to set an image in XML and programmatically, and displays a resizable crop window on top of the image.
 Calling the method getCroppedImage() will then return the Bitmap marked by the crop window.

-For more information, see the linked Github wiki page.
+For more information, see the linked Github Wiki page.

 License
 =======